Net-Mist/AdventOfCode2023/Readme.md

 ## Things learn

 - When size of vector are known, use ArrayVec to prevent Heap allocation
+- at the scale of AoC problems, hashes are slow.
+Even ahash or noHash.
+Prefer using vector with known size
+- `cargo-show-asm` is great to investigate ASM code `#[inline(never)]` can be useful.

 ## generate all days